laughingbiscuit/apickli-shell/README.md

 ## Docker

 In the example, `docker` to ensure that the tests are repeatable on any machine.
-This can be considered a _Best Practice_ and is optional.
+This can be considered a _Best Practice_ (particularly if you have complex dependencies or are writing to the filesystem) but is optional.
 Really, all we do is generate a shell script.

 ## Future Improvements